 Rather than swinging to extremes, adding back some dietary carbohydrates will often lower total cholesterol.
 But similar to mixing dietary fat and carbs, very high levels of fat and glucose in your blood simultaneously are dangerous.
 For more, see Cholesterol: When to Worry and What to Do About It.

 It’s worth noting that your total blood lipids can rise when you lose weight because your body releases stored body fat into circulation.
-If you see this, you can simply repeat your blood tests once your weight has stabilised.
+If you see this, you can repeat your blood tests once your weight has stabilised.

 Additionally, lower-carb diets tend to improve blood sugar and insulin levels after eating, which tends to stabilise appetite and facilitate weight loss.
-However, many people fall into the trap of swapping carbs for fat, which may not lead to fat loss or lower blood sugars and insulin levels across the day.
+However, many people fall into the trap of swapping carbs for fat, which may not lead to fat loss or lower blood sugar and insulin levels across the day.

 Professor Christopher Gardner’s high-profile 2018 DIETFITS study showed the effectiveness of low-fat and low-fat diets alongside one another.
 When subjects were encouraged to follow a moderately low-carb or low-fat diet focused on whole foods, they saw similar results.